f5devcentral/f5-aci-labs/docs/pure_ansible/ansible_tower_walkthrough.rst

 APIC
 ````

-Login to the APIC and go to Tenant SJC->L4-L7 services, you will see the following configured
+Login to the APIC and go to Tenant SJC-> Services -> L4-L7, you will see the following configured

 |